 A few years ago, there was a TV commercial featuring NBA star Blake Griffin.
 It immediately made me think of lawyers and their business development efforts.

-I just saw the latest TV commercial featuring Blake Griffin.
-It immediately made me think of lawyers.
-In this ad, the L.A.
-Clippers star says "People can't measure the amount of heart you have, or how much you're willing to fight for something."
+In this ad, the then-L.A.
+Clippers star said, "People can't measure the amount of heart you have, or how much you're willing to fight for something."
 He goes on to add something his college coach told him.
 "You have to fall in love with the process of becoming great."

 The other certainty is that it isn't going to happen immediately, and that it's a process, not an event.
 You need two things:

 What you refer to as "business development" or "client development" is simply marketing and sales.
 These are not two of four interchangeable expressions; they're two separate skills.
 You weren't born with either one, so you'll have to learn them.
 You won't learn them from reading a book or attending a seminar.

 Skill acquisition is a progressive process of

 There are no shortcuts.
 Each day must include at least some learning, doing and reflection/feedback.
 Every day.